Watts-Lab/team_comm_tools/docs/source/examples.rst

 * The **message_col** refers to the name of the column containing the utterances/messages that you want to featurize.
 In our data, the name of this column is "message."

 	* If you do not pass anything in, "message" is the default value for this parameter.

+	* We assume that all messages are ordered chronologically.

 * The **timestamp_col** refers to the name of the column containing when each utterance was said.
 In this case, we have exactly one timestamp for each message, stored in "timestamp."